cereniyim/fraud-detection-app/README.md

 `end_block` and boundaries are inclusive.

 To get the data with the time interval, set `time_interval_in_seconds` to an integer greater than 0.
-This will override using the app with the block range.
-This will get the latest blocks within the specified seconds approximately.
+This will override using the app with the block range and get the latest blocks within the specified seconds approximately.

 To use a pre-trained model, set `use_pre_trained_model` to `true`.
 This will load the latest model from the model registry.
 Model training is required upon start.